 The Law School considers all aspects of an application to determine a candidate’s promise as a potential law student and practicing attorney.
 We carefully review essays and letters of recommendation to determine an applicant’s particular intellectual strengths, non-academic achievements, and unique personal circumstances, while also paying close attention to Law School Admission Test (LSAT) scores and undergraduate curricula and GPA.

 In any case, applying early will help maximize your chances of being admitted to Michigan Law.
-Michigan began accepting applications on September 1, 2011.
-The Michigan Law early decision application deadline is November 15, 2011 and the application deadline for regular admission is February 15, 2011.
+Michigan began accepting applications on September 1.

 If you want to get into Michigan Law, make sure that you are topping out your LSAT score by studying with the right LSAT prep books and studying efficiently: Check Here to learn how I got a 177 on the LSAT.